 So, if you are interested in having a go at the Stirchley beer mile, grab a pint and start reading my list of the recommended pubs, bars, and brew taps along the route!

 You don’t have to do all of these Stirchley pubs and breweries, but if you think you can, then this is probably the best route.
-There are 13 beer venues I have chosen for this list, with two bonus places mentioned for good measure. (edited June 2025)
+There are 12 beer venues I have chosen for this list, with four bonus places mentioned along the way for good measure. (edited March 2026)

 Start at Kings Norton train station (or even get off the number 11 bus at Cotteridge) and work your way down into Stirchley.
 If you don’t know any of these places I mention, then look them up and give them a follow on the socials!